Across the UK, urban foxes cause problems for homeowners.

 First, you may be wondering who Integrum Services are?
-We’ve been voted the Three Best Rated pest control company and provide expert fox control in London; we’ve completed hundreds of fox removal jobs, so you can have confidence in our advice.
+We’ve been voted the Three Best Rated pest control company and provide expert fox removal London treatments.
+We’ve completed hundreds of fox control jobs, so you can have confidence in our advice.

 What attracts foxes to your garden?

 To first understand how you can deter foxes from your garden, you need to know why they are attracted to your garden in the first place.